 Let’s dissect the ad real quick:

-Again, http removed and added “cheap-bricks” at the end, so it’ll be highlighted in the search results and make our ad more relevant to searchers of the keyword.
+Again, we remove the http and added “cheap-bricks” at the end, so it’ll be highlighted in the search results and make our ad more relevant to searchers of the keyword.

-You only have 2 lines, which isn’t much to get the message across.
+You only have two lines, which isn’t much to get the message across.
 “Our bricks are cheap and delivered within 2 days.”
 That’s as clear as it gets.
-Of course cheap is always relative, but it sounds good enough to the searcher.
+Of course, cheap is always relative, but it sounds good enough to the searcher.

-Delivering within 2 days is definitely a bonus most other brick stores won’t offer (let alone mention in their ads).
+Delivering within two days is definitely a bonus that most other brick stores might not offer (let alone mention in their ads).

 “Order today.”
 What more needs to be said?
 There is no exclamation mark, because Google isn’t big on those, but it’s definitely a good prompt to take action.